Outdated or Unsupported Browser Detected

 The insurance company or self-insured employer is responsible for the costs of the independent examination.
 The insurance company or self-insured employer must make payment in advance to the injured worker for all expenses, including transportation, meals, lodging and wage loss, necessary to attend the independent examination.
 The injured worker is entitled to full wage replacement, rather than the temporary disability rate, for all time lost from work to attend the examination.
 Mileage reimbursement must be for the total round-trip miles.

 Requests for an independent examination must be in advance and in writing and must notify the injured worker of the following:

 Upon receiving the required, written notification from the insurance company or self-insured employer, the injured worker must submit to the independent examination.
-If the injured worker unreasonably refuses to submit to the examination or in any way obstructs the examination, an administrative law judge in the Worker's Compensation Division, may bar compensation during the period of refusal.
+If the injured worker unreasonably refuses to submit to the examination or in any way obstructs the examination, an administrative law judge may bar compensation during the period of refusal.